PayConstruct/ecomm-orbital-widget-js/examples/react/README.md

     cd examples/react
     ```

-2.  ### Create a .env file under the root directory, and a config.ts file under the src/config directory.
-Please refer to the .example file under each folder
+2.  ### Create a .env file under the root directory.
+Please refer to the .env.example file

-3.  ### Serve the file using a local server.
-You can use any server you prefer.
-Here’s an example using `http-server`:
+3.  ### Start the server using:

     ```bash
     yarn start